dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 - **Airdrop**: An airdrop is an event where a project allocates and distributes a specific amount of its supply to non-insiders (investors, developers) and releases this portion of the supply to previous users, liquidity providers or even people that apply to it.

 - **Vesting period**: The vesting period is the period of time in which an investor or token recipient, after making an investment or participating in a protocol, is unable to sell their vested tokens.
 The tokens may be in their wallet already or they may take a while to be received or for it to be possible to claim them or sell them in the open market.

+- **The merge**: Scheduled upgrade to the Ethereum network where the current Ethereum blockchain (Proof of Work) will merge with the Beaconchain (Proof of Stake), thereby effectively 'switching' the consensus mechanism of Ethereum to proof of stake.
+The event also carries out several interesting monetary policy changes to the ethereum network.

 ***